 Justice said that the officer should have been fired and accused Cahill, the superintendent at the time, of botching the investigation.
 Cahill has said he did not have the ability to fire the officer.

 How did a camera get in the women’s locker room at the State Police Academy?
-How long was it there?
+Where are the lawsuits?

 When Justice spoke to the media on March 20, he described how a state trooper had installed a camera in the women’s locker room at the State Police Training Academy in Institute.
 Justice said that when troopers discovered evidence of women being taped, they destroyed it.